Greater bamboo lemur: Conservation status

 The greater bamboo lemur (Hapalemur simus), is one of the world's most critically endangered primates, according to the IUCN Red List.
 Scientists believed that it was extinct, but a remnant population was discovered in 1986.
 Since then, surveys of south- and central-eastern Madagascar have found about 500 individuals in 11 subpopulations.
 The home range of the species is likewise drastically reduced.
 The current range is less than 4 percent of its historic distribution.
 The reason for the endangerment is climate change and human activities which depleted the primary food source (bamboo).
 Greater bamboo lemur is a part of prosimian species, which appeared even before monkeys.
 This species of lemur is not capable of adapting to the rapidly changing habitat.
 Human activities and climate change have resulted in the depletion of populations and resulted in a few remaining patches of forest capable of supporting this species.
 The species is endangered by the following: slash and burn farming, mining, bamboo, and other logging, and slingshot hunting.

 It was formerly one of "The World's 25 Most Endangered Primates."
+As of October 2024, only 36 individuals are in captivity, world-wide.